flipperdevices/flipperzero-firmware/ReadMe.md

 - Dolphin: Level animation sequence for level 3+ to be lvl1->2 for levels 1-20 and lvl2->3 for levels 21-30.
 - Dolphin: Mood Stays Happy [(Thanks to biocage)](https://github.com/biocage/flipperzero-firmware), changed to Mood Stays Less Than 6 / Mood Stays High (but not in game mode) (By RogueMaster)
 - Dolphin: Passport: As a FAP with Multiple Pages, and Dynamic Icons/Images support [(By ESurge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/527)
-- Dolphin: Passport: Mario Themed [(Thanks to Kuronons)](https://github.com/Kuronons/FZ_graphics/tree/main/Passport%20background)
+- Dolphin: Passport: Default Mario Themed [(Thanks to Kuronons)](https://github.com/Kuronons/FZ_graphics/tree/main/Passport%20background)
+- Dolphin: Passport: Many thanks to Kuronons for the many passport backgrounds and profile images available and included.
+- Dolphin: Passport: Now has 8 selectable backgrounds options and 22 profile image options.
+(Changes By RogueMaster with thanks to ESurge)
 - Dolphin: Passport: Passport Settings app to configure dynamic icons in Passport FAP [(By ESurge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/527)
 - Dolphin: Passport: Show EXP [(By Dabolus)](https://github.com/Dabolus/flipperzero-firmware-rpg/)
 - Dolphin: Changed daily MAX to 198 on all 7 Deed Types.
 Random Deed Selection used for MAX +3 EXP daily gain.